newvegasmatt/Matts-Better-But-Balanced-Boolets-and-Booms/README.md

 .50 AE Xtreme Penetrator - 73 dam - 44 pen - Yup, here we go again.
 This one offers marginally better pen over FMJ, but losses some of the important 1 shot potential.
 Can no longer 1 tap the chest, but can black the stomach at close range.
 Useful to ensure helmet pens, or reliably 2 tap the thorax.
 And of course the butt clinching mag dumps will be quite effective.

 4.6x28mm AP GX - 39 dam - 49 pen - Take a small piece of tungsten, add it to the rear to increase weight and likelihood of tumbling.
 Sounds like something Mechanic would do right?Oddly enough this is a downgrade over the top tier ammo.
 This on has less pen, but more damage.
 This fills a niche roll that 4.6 left open.
 AP SX has a hilarious pen of 53, but damage is exactly 35.
 Meaning any range or any damage reduction from armor pen, and you can no longer 1 tap the head.
 AP GX has 49 pen, and 39 damage.
 So it has a much longer 1 tap range.
 This makes for a cool synergy where the worse pen ammo gets front loaded in the mag to get reliable 1 taps, but the higher pen stuff goes after to shred the giga chads.
 I really like this one, let me know what you think.

+4.6x30mm FRANG SX: Another leg meta gift.
+Basically I just made a 4.6 version of the 5.7x28mm R37 F. This is a high damage, low pen round for early game and high RoF guns.

 5.7x30mm SS90 - 52 dam - 32 pen - Your read that right, SS90.
 This was the original round HK intended to use.
 It was a super long and light round moving at stupid speed.
 23 grains (1.5 grams) at 880 m/s.
 Silly stuff.
 But it just didn’t do well in penetration.
 I added this round as a rare find.
 It doesn’t really fill a niche, but i think its a cool piece or firearm history/lore.